-Toronto is larger than Montreal and serves as the business centre of Canada.
-It's the second largest technology cluster in North America with more than 15,000 technology companies employing more than 200,000 people along the 100km Toronto-to-Waterloo corridor.
+Toronto is larger than Montreal and serves as the business center of Canada.
+It’s the second largest technology cluster in North America with more than 15,000 technology companies employing more than 200,000 people along the 100km Toronto-to-Waterloo corridor.

 Join us on June 21, 2018 to celebrate the grand opening of TOR1 for our summer event!
-RSVP and timetable a tour here.
-It'll be a fun day filled with networking, tech talks, tours, and cocktails.
+RSVP and schedule a tour here.
+It’ll be a fun day filled with networking, tech talks, tours, and cocktails.
 Hope to see you there!